 Careful attention must be paid to the use of support structures that help to counteract the affects of gravity and warpage due to rapid heating and cooling.

-This is the preferred technique for making sophisticated parts of the highest strength, durability and complexity and this is what we use at Star Rapid for our DMLM service.
+This is the preferred technique for making sophisticated parts of the highest strength, durability and complexity.
 The process can be expensive and must be controlled by a skilled engineer, but the results are ideal for the most demanding applications in aerospace, automotive, defense and medical parts.